 First, add up all your debt so that you know how much you owe.
 Next, take a close look at your budget to see where all your money is going and where you might be able to scrimp.
 Redirect these savings towards your debt.
 There are lots of ways to do this.
 You can decide to stop buying lunch at work and pack it from home.
 Or, you may want to consider cancelling your cable and stream TV and movies instead.
 You can also negotiate with your phone or internet company to try to get a better deal.
 Look at every dollar you spend and find ways to save money.

-Perhaps you’ll focus on putting the same amount of money towards both your debts or maybe you will want to pay off the debt with the highest interest rate first.
-Every couples’ situation is different, but it is best to approach debt aggressively, so it does not carry into the marriage.
+Perhaps you’ll focus on putting the same amount of money towards both your debts.
+Or maybe you will want to pay off the debt with the highest interest rate first.
+Every couples’ situation is different.
+But it is best to approach debt aggressively, so it does not carry into the marriage.

 3. Get creative at ditching your debt

-One way to expedite your debt repayment is to or start a side hustle.
-You could start a small business, become an Uber driver, become a dog walker.
+One way to expedite your debt repayment is to start a side hustle.
+You could start a small business, become an Uber driver, or become a dog walker.
 You could even come up with a side hustle that you and your fiancé can do together.

 4. Talk about your debt philosophy